-What sports do you enjoy?
+What sports do you enjoy? \\\\\

-Would you like to be on a community team?
+Would you like to be on a community team? \\\\\

-Traditional Arts-
+Traditional Arts and Culture-

 If you are Alaska Native, explore and connect with your culture by learning a traditional craft like beading, sewing, or carving.
-Learn your Tribe's language, dance, and/or songs that have been passed down through your ancestors.
+Learn your Tribe's heritage language, dance, and/or songs that have been passed down through your Ancestors.

-What traditional arts are you interested in learning?
+What traditional arts or cultural activities are you interested in learning?